 Tax Code Section 171.056 extends a franchise tax exemption to manufacturers, sellers, or installers of solar energy devices.
 The state also permits a corporate deduction from the state's franchise tax for renewable energy sources.
-Business owners may deduct the cost of the system from the company's taxable capital or deduct 10 percent from the company's income.
+Business owners may deduct the cost of the system from the company's taxable capital or deduct 10% from the company's income.
+Wind energy qualifies under the term "solar energy" for the exemption and deduction under Sections 171.056 and 171.107.